StoneCypher/flocks.js/README.md

 WARNING
 -------

 This is extreme pre-release software.
 This is the right way forwards, but it's only just on the verge of ready, there may be API changes, and bugs should be expected.
-Update soon.
+Update soon!

 ***Please consider this an alpha product.***